pavkids84-dev/cloud-infrastructure-labs/linux/README.md

 Document
 ```

-Rather than recording commands only, each lab focuses on understanding what changed, which system layer was affected, and how the result can be verified.
+Rather than recording commands only, each lab focuses on understanding what changed, which system layer was affected, how the result can be verified, and how failures can be diagnosed systematically.

 ---